MrRacoon/js-fp-koans/README.md

 cd js-fp-koans
 ```

-I would suggest starting from the beginning and working your way through the
+It's suggested to start from the beginning and working your way through the
 koans in order.

 Open the koan, and read through it, and replace every instance of `REPLACE` with
 the appropriate value.

 You should check your progress as you go.
 Every file can be tested individually
-by running the corresponding test:# npm script.
+by running the corresponding `test:#` npm script.

 For example, if you are working on `1-booleans` you would run `npm run test:1`.

-good luck, have fun.
+Good luck, have fun.

 Types
 -----